Top GRE Prep Course 10% OFF ➔ Use Code: TPI10

 Write a response in which you discuss the extent to which you agree or disagree with the claim.
 In developing and supporting your position, be sure to address the most compelling reasons and/or examples that could be used to challenge your position.

-Writing plan – Before writing, carefully read the issue and the specific instructions that follow it.
+Writing plan.
+Before writing, carefully read the issue and the specific instructions that follow it.
 Think about the issue.
 If it is broad in scope, narrow it down to something specific.
 Think about your own feelings and experiences and draw from them.
 Make notes and develop your position.
 When writing your response, be sure not to deviate from the question.
+The key is stay focused and present a cogent argument, yet still infused with reason and experience.